-There are several reports showing potential relationship between morphologic change (pancreatic atrophy, stricture, and main pancreatic duct dilatation) and remnant pancreatic function after PD[43-47].
-Especially, Lemaire, et al[48] evaluated pancreatic function, pancreatic atrophy, and main pancreatic duct dilation in remnant pancreas after PD.
-It was found that significant decrease in pancreatic parenchymal thickness and increased dilation of the main pancreatic duct in remnant pancreas.
-Finally, pancreatic atrophy tended to develop over time and all patients were reported to have reduced fecal-1 elastase.
-Nakamura, et al[49] also demonstrated reduced pancreatic parenchymal thickness (atrophy) indicated pancreatic exocrine insufficiency after PD, therefore, this morphologic change can indirectly show the some aspect of exocrine function in remnant pancreas after PD.
-Tomimaru, et al[50] reported there is a significant atrophy of the pancreatic parenchyma was noted postoperatively in PG and PJ groups (P<0.0001), but these changes were more severe in the PG group than the PJ group (P = 0.0018), suggesting that PJ was preferable to PG after PD.
-Fnag, et al[51] evaluated the long-term morphologic and functional outcomes of remnant pancreas after PD.
-The pancreatic duct diameter in remnant pancreas usually increased, but there was no significant difference in the change of pancreatic duct diameter in both PJ and PG groups, concluding that there is no significant difference in pancreatic exocrine or endocrine insufficiency, and pancreatic morphologic changes.
-These all evidences are strongly suggesting that remnant pancreas following PD will have chance for atrophic change and deteriorating exocrine pancreatic function after long-period of time.
+Several reports have shown a potential relationship between morphologic changes (pancreatic atrophy, stricture, and main pancreatic duct dilatation) and remnant pancreatic function after PD[43-47].
+Notably, Lemaire et al[48] evaluated pancreatic function, pancreatic atrophy, and main pancreatic duct dilation in the remnant pancreas after PD.
+They found a significant reduction in pancreatic parenchymal thickness and increased dilation of the main pancreatic duct in remnant pancreas.
+Finally, pancreatic atrophy tended to develop over time, and all patients were reported to have reduced levels of fecal-1 elastase.
+Nakamura et al[49] also demonstrated reduced pancreatic parenchymal thickness (atrophy), which indicated pancreatic exocrine insufficiency after PD.
+Therefore, this morphological change can indirectly show the some aspects of exocrine function in the remnant pancreas remain after PD.
+Tomimaru et al[50] reported a significant atrophy of the pancreatic parenchyma that occurred postoperatively in the PG and PJ groups (P<0.0001), but these changes were more severe in the PG group than in the PJ group (P = 0.0018), suggesting that PJ was preferable to PG after PD.
+Fnag et al[51] evaluated the long-term morphological and functional outcomes of the remnant pancreas after PD.
+The pancreatic duct diameter in the remnant pancreas usually increased, but there was no significant difference in the pancreatic duct diameter in both the PJ and PG groups, indicating that there was no significant difference in pancreatic exocrine or endocrine insufficiency, or pancreatic morphological changes.
+This evidence strongly suggests that the remnant pancreas following PD will have a chance to undergo atrophic changes and deteriorating exocrine pancreatic function after a long period of time.

-In general, there are two methods for remnant pancreatic reconstruction; pancreaticojejunostomy (PJ) and pancreaticogastrostomy (PG).
-Several theoretical concerns are available in functional outcome of remnant pancreas following PD are as follow; (1) Due to the absence of ampullary function, remnant pancreas is supposed to be vulnerable to regurgitation of gastrointestinal fulid into main pancreatic duct.
-Especially, in PG, reflux of ingested food and low pH-gastric juice to pancreatic duct can result in chronic inflammation, stenosis, and inactivation of the pancreatic enzymes, leading to insufficiency of the remnant pancreas[52,53].
-(2) In PJ, the easy activation of pancreatic enzymes by intestinal enterokinase and alkaline pH, resulting in irritating remnant pancreas, and clinically relevant pancreatic fistula[54].
-(3) Decreased plasma level of gastrin resulted from removal duodenum and distal part of stomach can affect atrophic change of remnant pancreas[16,17].
+Generally, there are two methods for remnant pancreatic reconstruction; pancreaticojejunostomy (PJ) and pancreaticogastrostomy (PG).
+Several theoretical concerns exist regarding the functional outcome of the remnant pancreas following PD, which are as follows: (1) Because of the absence of ampullary function, the remnant pancreas is thought to be vulnerable to regurgitation of gastrointestinal fluid into the main pancreatic duct.
+Most notably in PG, reflux of ingested food and low pH-gastric juice to the pancreatic duct can result in chronic inflammation, stenosis, and inactivation of pancreatic enzymes, leading to insufficiency of the remnant pancreas[52,53].
+(2) In PJ, the easy activation of pancreatic enzymes can occur by intestinal enterokinase and an alkaline pH, resulting in irritating the remnant pancreas and clinically relevant pancreatic fistula[54].
+(3) Reduced plasma levels of gastrin resulting from removal of the duodenum and distal part of stomach can affect atrophic changes of the remnant pancreas[16,17].

-Interestingly, it has been observed that there is no statistical difference in postoperative morbidity, especially postoperative pancreatic fistula[55] (POPF, Table 3), between PG and PJ[56-59].
-However, recent updated meta-analysis[60] demonstrated that PG was associated with lower postoperative pancreatic and biliary fistula rates in PD.
-One RCT data[61] showed that PG was related to not only lower POPF rate but also lower weight loss and better exocrine pancreatic function comparing with PJ, suggesting that the battle between PG and PJ is not the end.
-Most available reports on functional outcome of remnant pancreas following PD were based on retrospective study design, and limited number of patients.
-Most RCTs testing PG and PJ are focusing on short-term perioperative outcomes, such as morbidity and mortality.
+Interestingly, no significant difference in postoperative morbidity has been observed, even for postoperative pancreatic fistula[55] (POPF, Table 3), between PG and PJ[56-59].
+However, a recent meta-analysis[60] demonstrated that PG was associated with lower postoperative pancreatic and biliary fistula rates in PD.
+One RCT dataset[61] showed that PG was related not only to a lower POPF rate but also to lower weight loss and better exocrine pancreatic function compared with PJ, suggesting that the ‘battle’ between PG and PJ is ongoing.
+Most available reports on the functional outcome of the remnant pancreas following PD were based on retrospective study designs and limited numbers of patients.
+Most RCTs that tested PG and PJ focused on short-term perioperative outcomes, such as morbidity and mortality.
 Therefore, further evidence-based clinical investigations about remnant pancreatic function following PD should be performed.

 Non-alcoholic fatty liver disease